 Being a small town, Wenden does not have a public transit system used by locals to get to and from work.

-In terms of college education, Wenden is nearly on par with the US average for all cities of 21.84%: 20.76% of adults 25 and older in Wenden have a bachelor's degree or advanced degree.
+The percentage of adults in Wenden who are college-educated is close to the national average for all communities of 21.84%: 20.76% of the adults in Wenden have a bachelor's degree or advanced degree.

 The per capita income in Wenden in 2022 was $25,984, which is lower middle income relative to Arizona and the nation.
 This equates to an annual income of $103,936 for a family of four.